 Herbs and spices are perfect for boosting your food’s flavor and giving you a better experience on your low sodium diet.
 When you use fresh spices, this sensation is even better than if you would have used something from the grocery store, as these spices are usually not the freshest.

-Quick Tips to Cooking with Herbs and Spices
+1: Quick Tips For Cooking With Herbs And Spices

 - Use whole herbs & spices when possible using a spice grinder or mortar and pestle to grind up spices right before use.